-"From 2007 to about today and however much longer, the [term] charter market is absolutely dead in the water," says Slade. "[So] we didn't fit it out like we had with Leopard of London; we've only just done it five years later.
+"From 2007 and however much longer, the [term] charter market is absolutely dead in the water," says Slade. "[So] we didn't fit it out like we had with Leopard of London; we've only just done it five years later.
 During which time we've been making a bit of a name for ourselves in the boat all over the place, and that's been very exciting."

 The 2008 crisis hit Slade's charter business hard, but he continued to build his boats reputations through winning races

 Leopard 3 has swept around the world collecting records and line honours wins.
 Slade again holds the Round the Island record (all four of his boats have held it) along with a slew of others.
 It's worked commercially too, ICAP sponsor it.
 "We're completely booked out in the summer, day-in, day-out, with day charters.
 And racing and race charters has been the most profitable way to offset costs when there is no [term] charter market in the Caribbean nor the Med for these sort of boats.

 "But now the boat has got the reputation a very, very fast boat, and a great sail and now having a complete refit and putting in all the staterooms, we've got six weeks [booked] in this coming season in the Caribbean.
 I never did more than eight weeks in the Caribbean in the old days."

 A future of Caribbean winter regattas, mixed with corporate charters in the British summer now makes sense to Mike Slade. " I think I've thrown the towel in a little on the ocean racing side," he says.
 "The first time I did it (a transatlantic attempt) in Leopard of London in 2003, I was solidly sick for four days.
 We had to give ourselves injections into the bum, we were getting so dehydrated."